Garry Monk: Sheffield Wednesday

 On 6 September 2019, Monk was appointed as manager at Sheffield Wednesday, replacing Steve Bruce who resigned a few months prior.
 He signed a contract of an unspecified length.
 In November 2019 when Wednesday were set to play former club Birmingham, now managed by his former assistant Pep Clotet, Monk spoke negatively about Clotet in his pre-match press conference in addition to refusing to shake his hand after the match.
 When the two managers faced each other again in the reverse fixture later in the season however, Monk and Clotet shook hands and appeared to settle their differences.

 On 9 November 2020, he was sacked from Sheffield Wednesday, with the club second-last in the league.

+Cambridge United

+On 4 March 2024, after over three years away from football, Monk was appointed head coach of Cambridge United on a contract until the end of the 2025–26 season.

+On 16 February 2025, Monk was announced to have departed the club, with the U's sitting bottom of the league, eight points from safety.